oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 RELION (for REgularised LIkelihood OptimisatioN, pronounce rely-on) is a stand-alone computer program that employs an empirical Bayesian approach to refinement of (multiple) 3D reconstructions or 2D class averages in electron cryo-microscopy (cryo-EM).

-**URL**
+**More Information**

 http://www2.mrc-lmb.cam.ac.uk/relion/index.php/Main_Page